climbit/FOSSScientificTools/index.rst

 ================================================

 This document provides a list of Free and Open Source Tools tailored to scientific and engineering usage for all fields.
 You are welcome to contribute.
-Each tool should have the website and a description.
+Each tool should have the website, purpose and a description as a descriptive list.
 Hardware tools are also welcome.